mayer79/effectplots/README.md

 [![Codecov test coverage](https://codecov.io/gh/mayer79/effectplots/graph/badge.svg)](https://app.codecov.io/gh/mayer79/effectplots)
 <!-- badges: end -->

-**{effectplots}** is an R package for calculating and plotting effects of any model.
+**{effectplots}** is an R package for calculating and plotting feature effects of any model.

 The main function `feature_effects()` crunches the following statistics per feature X over values/bins:

-- Average observed y values: Assess descriptive associations between response y and features.
+- Average observed y values: Descriptive associations between response y and features.
-- Average predictions (M Plots, Apley [1]): Combined effect of X and other (correlated) features.
+- Average predictions: Combined effect of X and other (correlated) features, see M Plots, Apley [1].
+- Partial dependence: How does the average prediction changes with X, keeping other feature values fixed, see Friedman [2].
+- Accumulated local effects: Alternative to partial dependence, see Apley [1].
 - Average residuals: Calculated when both `y` and predictions are available.
-Useful to study model bias.
+Used to assess bias.
-- Partial dependence (Friedman [2]): How does the average prediction changes with X, keeping other feature values fixed?
-- Accumulated local effects (Apley [1]): Alternative to partial dependence.
 - Additionally: Bin sizes, and standard deviations of observed y and residuals.

 **It takes 3 seconds on a laptop to get all statistics for ten features on a 10 Mio row dataset (+ prediction time).**